 Moreover, a disaster capability of wiping storage clean in the event of theft or loss is critical wherever data is extra-sensitive.
 It’s not a massive leap to tie most mobile device management platforms into a protection strategy that’s so comprehensive.

 When remote working is in the equation, management should appreciate that integrating VPNs, firewalls, anti-virus protection, and passwords is easy for some but not so much for others.
 Unfortunately, an organization’s cybersecurity protection is only as strong as the weakest link in the chain.

 Remote work doesn’t automatically assume that cyber-insecurity converges on the system.
-Take care of education, setting policy, and integrating all the relevant software features, paying particular attention to the “slower learners,” and things can progress relatively effortlessly.
+Take care of education, setting policy, integrating all the relevant software features, and paying particular attention to the “slower learners,” and things can progress relatively effortlessly.
 At the same time, it provides the opportunity to engage with employees in a different dimension and show that the company cares about them and their personal goals.

 The implementation of remote work does not inherently mean that we need to introduce cyber insecurity into the system.
 It is imperative to undertake measures to ensure a seamless transition by providing education, establishing clear policies, integrating all relevant software features, and paying particular attention to those who require additional assistance.